mattie1/caldera-install/README.md

 ## 🛑 **Troubleshooting**

-If you encounter issues with missing dependencies, try to manually install the packages.
+If you encounter issues with missing dependencies, double-check the logs and ensure you have internet connectivity.
+For missing packages, manually search for installation commands (Google is your friend!).

 ---